 If you seeking to harvest bark or branches, the best time to begin harvesting is once the sap has begun to flow, so prior to when you'd harvest bud medicine.
 Once the tree buds have swollen and bloomed, the flavor and strength of the the bark is less potent, as the tree's sap flow has ended.

-If you are seeking flowers, most trees begin to bloom come mid-spring, it's important to be mindful of how many flowers you are harvesting from a single tree, because not only will those flowers become fruit, the flowers can also be valuable food for the pollinators.
-It's apart of the process to think of all who benefit from a tree or shrub, it's wonderful to be able to harvest the fruit of an elder, but it's even better to leave some fruit behind to feed the birds who will then carry the seeds.
+If you are seeking flowers, most trees begin to bloom come mid-spring, but it's important to be mindful of how many flowers you are harvesting from a single tree, because not only will those flowers become fruit, the flowers can also be valuable food for the pollinators.
+It's apart of the process to think of all who benefit from a tree or shrub, it's wonderful to be able to harvest the flowers of an elder, but it's even better to leave some behind to become fruit to feed the birds who will then carry the seeds.

 If you are seeking resin or pitch, the best time to harvest is in the cooler months, when the resin is easier to handle.
 Remember the tree creates these resins to heal its own wounds, so when harvesting resin only take a small amount from a tree.
 Also, you'll inevitably end up with sticky hands, so oil (like olive or coconut) works well to get remove the pitch.

 Anytime we harvest from a tree our goal is to use pruning techniques that minimizes plant wounding.
 So before you get happy with your felcos, it's wise to have some basic understanding of pruning.
 People can get sensitive about pruning trees but pruning is actually a very natural process.
 Weather and wind will take down branches and animals enjoy eating branches, twigs, and buds of trees as well.
 As long as we are careful and considerate about the cuts we are making, we can actually be promoting the health of a tree.